its0amii/Project-Nitro/README.md

 ### Remote Assembly

 After 3D printing, check the tolerance of each part and sand it smoothly for better look and placement.
-Then solder everything with wires, place the battery first followed by ESP32, solder the switch to PCB and connect the GPIOs.
-Don't forget to place the LCD screen holders to screw for better holding, slide down the bottom part and screw it also, then paint everything.
+Then solder everything with wires, place the battery first followed by ESP32, solder the switch to PCB and connect the GPIOs Don't forget to place the LCD screen holders to screw for better holding, slide down the bottom part and screw it also then paint everything.

 ## How to Play/Setup 🎮

-When you turn on the remote and car, it will connect (if it's your first time, you may need to pair them).
-You'll get a web interface in phone or laptop for FPV.
-Once connected, you have two modes:
+When you turn on the remote and car, it will connect (if it's your first time,you may need to pair them) You'll get a web interface in phone or laptop for FPV.
+Once connected you have two modes:

 ### Free Ride Mode
 You can drive it as normal RC car without any special features.

 ### Race Mode
 In this mode, you need an opponent to play with.
 One of you will host the game and that person's car becomes the controller of the game also.
-The remote looks for players - when a player is found:
+The remote looks for players  when a player is found:
-- Flip the car and re-register all NFC tags again
+- Flip the car and reegister all NFC tags again
 - Accept the win gate tag and pit lane
-- Place everything in place as you want
+- Place everthing in place as you want
 - Everywhere, you can make your own track with anything you have
-- Play and win the game!
+- Play and win the game
 ## Game Effects ⚡

 ### Good Power-ups